gsi-kanderle/SliceTRiP/README.md

 3. TRiPDVH is a module for displaying DVH that are stored in .gd files.
 It also compares it to some constratints.

 4. CreateMovie is a module for saving screenshots.
 It's similar to scripted module template used in Slicer.
+It can be used to create 360 degrees pictures of 3D module in Slicer.